 Storage

-Reheat - In the microwave until piping hot.
+Reheat - In the microwave or in a pan on the hob, until piping hot.

 This recipe has been developed using cooked chicken.
 If you would like to make a curry with raw chicken breasts, try my mild chicken curry recipe instead!